All Episodes

 A couple things here, folks.

-Ben Shapiro, recent interviewee, Limbaugh Letter, young, brilliant conservative, uh located many places, has a piece on the Daily Wire here, three reasons the Iowa polls might not predict a Trump win.
+Ben Shapiro, recent interviewee, Limbaugh Letter, young, brilliant conservative, located many places, has a piece on the Daily Wire here, three reasons the Iowa polls might not predict a Trump win.

 Now, there are a lot of people.

-I just I it it's I was different.
+I just, it's, I was different.

-You gotta show up and caucus.
+You got to show up in caucus.

-It's just not vote, it's uh you you've got to actually go there.
+You've got to actually go there.

 And this person cited what is in the drive-by media.